 Take a look for yourself.
 Back in 2012 I forecast that HDMI would be pretty much the only connection you’d find on TVs and other devices.
+It’s pretty amazing to me that was 9 years ago.
 Of course it wasn’t too hard to guess, considering that the whole industry had been going in that direction for about six years.
 It’s sort of like forecasting that a car will come to a stop after you’ve already seen the stop sign.
 But hey, I take my successes where I can.

 And why not?
 Unlike its early days, it’s now an open standard.
 Still, it allows nearly unhackable encryption when it has to.
 The plug is easy to use and doesn’t snag on other cables when you fish it around.
 It fits snugly enough that it’s never in danger of falling apart and it’s cheap to make.
 So what could be so bad about that?

 It’s also small enough… especially the smaller connectors used for phones and other portable devices.
 I can’t imagine any need for a connector smaller than my pinky nail.
 It’s able to carry 4K content which is probably going to be good enough for the time being, until we all get wall-sized TVs.
 There’s a lot to like about HDMI especially looking at the component and DVI connections that were common before HDMI came along.

 Still, HDMI isn’t the only game in town.
 Apple’s laptops use Thunderbolt over USB-C. From a technical perspective that’s a better option, as it allows power, networking, and video over a very small connection.
 But it’s not likely to become common because HDMI just works.